STEM Enrichment Opportunities

 GCSC is a non-profit on the mission to create a robust STEM (Science, Technology, Engineering, and Mathematics) pipeline of talent.
 This talent pipeline will meet the accelerating demand for STEM jobs in our region.
 GCSC brings education, community, and business partners together to create hands-on, real-life, and relevant learning experiences for our students.

 iSPACE ignites a passion for science and technology to prepare all learners to thrive in tomorrow’s workforce.
 We provide engaging science, technology, engineering, and mathematics (STEM) programs to schools, families, and the community in the Greater Cincinnati Region - to help students and educators build confidence and interest in STEM knowledge and STEM-related careers.

 Ohio Academy of Science

 The Ohio Academy of Science was founded in 1891 to promote science and science education in Ohio.
-The Academy conducts numerous pre-college student-programs to encourage STEM education and to provide a venue where student-scientists can interact with other students and scientists from across Ohio.
+The Academy conducts numerous pre-college student programs to encourage STEM education and provide a venue where student-scientists can interact with other students and scientists from across Ohio.

 STEM for Women and Minorities